The running scene has definitely changed in the last ten years.

 - Go in the afternoon

-~ Your feet swell, so best to get them fitted when they will be at their biggest.
+~ Your feet swell, so best to get them fitted when they will are at their biggest.

 How often do you replace your running shoes?